ueberdosis/tiptap/.changeset/silver-waves-deny.md

 "@tiptap/core": patch
 ---

-Updates the typings to be inline with Prosemirror-view #5867
+Updates the typings to be inline with prosemirror-view #5867